 - 1. Apply for Admission. - 2.
-New and transfer students must submit an Application for Admission which may be obtained from the Admissions and Records Office or online at www.nmjc.edu. - Submit official transcripts. - An official transcript of the student's academic record in high school and the record at each college attended since leaving high school must be filed with the Admissions and Records Office.
-The applicant is responsible for having these records forwarded to the Admissions and Records office.
+New and transfer students must submit an Application for Admission which may be obtained from the Admissions and Records Office or online at www.nmjc.edu. - 3.
+Submit official transcripts.
+An official transcript of the student's academic record in high school and the record at each college attended since leaving high school must be filed with the Registrar's Office.
+The applicant is responsible for having these records forwarded to the Registrar's Office.
 Transcripts should be sent immediately following the close of the last semester of attendance in high school and / or other colleges.

 Students applying for financial aid must be admitted to degree status by Friday of the third week of classes.
-Students permitted to enroll for classes prior to receipt of official transcripts may be returned to non-degree status if their transcripts do not reach the Admissions Office within three weeks following the beginning of classes.
+Students permitted to enroll for classes prior to receipt of official transcripts will be classified as non-degree status.